RediSearch/RediSearch/docs/Commands.md

     * **SORTABLE**

         Numeric or text field can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](/Sorting) (this adds memory overhead so do not declare it on large text fields).

     * **NOSTEM**

         Text fields can have the NOSTEM argument which will disable stemming when indexing its values.
         This may be ideal for things like proper names.

     * **NOINDEX**

         Fields can have the `NOINDEX` option, which means they will not be indexed.
         This is useful in conjunction with `SORTABLE`, to create fields whose update using PARTIAL will not cause full reindexing of the document.
 If a field has NOINDEX and doesn't have SORTABLE, it will just be ignored by the index.

     * **PHONETIC {matcher}**

-        Declaring field as phonetic will enabled a phonetic search on this field. {match} is used to specify the phonetic algorithm and the language.
+        Declaring field as phonetic enables performing phonetic matches on it, and searchs on that field will perform such matches by default.
+The obligatory {matcher} argument specifies the phonetic algorithm and language used.
+The following matchers are supported:

-        Matcher Format: <2 chars algorithm>:<2 chars language>.
-        Currently the only supported algoritm is double metaphone (dm) which is a general phonetic algorithm for latin languages.
-        Currently we support those languages: English (en), French (fr), Portuguese (pt) and Spanish (es).
-        Notice that double metaphone is not a language spacific and so it might might not provide an optimal result.
+        * `dm:en` - Double Metaphone for English
+        * `dm:fr` - Double Metaphone for French
+        * `dm:pt` - Double Metaphone for Portuguese
+        * `dm:es` - Double Metaphone for Spanish

+        For more details see [Phonetic Matching](/Phonetic_Matching).

 ### Complexity
 O(1)